-The foregoing reflects the current expectations of the School Board as of the date of this Offering Statement as to the nature, scope and cost of such corrective work and is
+The foregoing reflects the current expectations of the School Board as of the date of this Offering Statement as to the nature, scope and cost of such corrective work and is subject to change and amendment.
+Under certain conditions set forth in the Series 2010B Lease, the School Board may substitute components of the Series 2010B Project and modify the plans and specifications therefore.
+See "APPENDIX E - FORM OF SERIES 2010B LEASE" hereto.

-THE PRIOR PROJECTS
+THE PRIOR PROJECTS; SERIES 2010A PROJECT